asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 Everything after the `#` hashtag until the end of a the line is a comment.
 Comments are notes you can write to remind yourself what the program does.
 You can write anything in a commnet.
 They do not change how your program works.

+Your programs must always import the `turtle` module:

 ```python
 from turtle import *
 ```

-The turtle module must imported before you can call the turtle function.
-Put `from turtle import *` at the top of your program.
+The turtle module must imported before you can call turtle functions.
+Always put `from turtle import *` at the top of your program.

+There are functions that can move the turtle cursor:

 ```python
 forward(100)  # Move the turtle forward 100 steps.